-Redemption requests will receive the NAV next determined after the request is received in proper form by State Street Bank and Trust Company.
+Redemption requests will receive the NAV next determined after the request is received in proper form by the Transfer Agent.

 Redemption proceeds normally are wired or mailed within one business day for each method of payment after receiving a timely request in proper form.
 Depending upon the method of payment, when shareholders receive redemption proceeds can differ.
 Payment may be delayed for up to seven days under certain circumstances (see "Limitations on Redemption Proceeds").